zlt1213/sim_bot/README.md

 ```

 ### Ackermann Robot
-The four wheel drive robot simulation can be run with the following command:
+The ackermann robot simulation can be run with the following command:
 ```bash
 ros2 launch sim_bot ackermann_sim.launch.py
 ```